Bruce Dorsey

 Co-Owner

 Jennie is proud to be a co-owner of the Union Farmstead.
-She believes that people should be closer to the food they eat, understand where it comes from, and what it takes to get to their plates.
+She believes that people should take steps to be closer to the food they eat, understand where it comes from, and what it takes to get to their plates.
 Eating locally-grown and raised foods by farmers who you can actually meet and talk to is a great way to not only reduce the miles your food travels but also begin to bridge the distance between people and the nourishment they consume each day.

 591 Union Road